yona-lang/homepage/docs/stdlib/misc/timetuple.md

 tags: stdlib misc
 ---

-Duration in Yatta is specified as a tuple, of a time unit symbol and a number representing the amount of that time unit.
+Duration in Yona is specified as a tuple, of a time unit symbol and a number representing the amount of that time unit.

 Available time unit symbols:
 * `:millis`